-Where a complaint is not made directly to a colleague, e.g. when it is made to our 'info' email address or on social media, then the complaint will be passed to the most appropriate member of staff to provide an initial response and a quick resolution.
+Where a complaint is not made directly to a colleague, e.g. when it is made to our 'info' email address or on social media, then the complaint will be passed to the most appropriate member of staff to acknowledge the complaint and offer a prompt resolution where appropriate.